Qarik-Group/eirinix-pancake/README.md

 * Any open source Cloud Foundry with [Eirini Release included](https://documentation.suse.com/suse-cap/1/html/cap-guides/cha-cap-depl-eirini.html#sec-cap-eirini-enable).
 * Stark & Wayne's [Bootstrap Kubernetes Demos](https://documentation.suse.com/suse-cap/1/html/cap-guides/cha-cap-depl-eirini.html#sec-cap-eirini-enable) with `--scf` flag to run Cloud Foundry/Eirini on your Kubernetes cluster.

-This repo is a rewrite of [EiriniX Sample](https://github.com/SUSE/eirinix-sample/) for the benefit of my comprehension of what was going on.
-I think it is also a simpler implementation and simpler deployment story.

 ## Demonstration without Eirini on any Kubernetes

-We can see this Hello World EiriniX extension running without Cloud Foundry nor Eirini itself.
+We can see this Pancake EiriniX extension running without Cloud Foundry nor Eirini itself.
 It will deploy the webhook and sample application into the `default` namespace.
 We will clean up at the end.

 ### Deploy Hello World Webhook